moccu/picnic/README.md

 			// Optional clickblocker can be enabled by setting this to 'true'.
 			clickblocker: true

+			// Optional scrollblocker, will apply an overflow: hidden; style
+			// property to the overlay target (default: <body>) by setting this
+			// to 'true'.
+			scrollblocker: true

 			// Optional selector for an overlay content element which labels
 			// the overlay.
 The first matching element will be used